dal-yth/Ft_printf/README.md

 ### Conversions
 ![Specifiers](/images/ft_printf.jpg)
+In the image above, you can see how specifiers affect different conversions.

 ### Note
 My implementation of ft_printf requires my libft since we are not allowed to use any standard library functions.
 If you wish to test it out, head over to: